top of page

 FloraFōM Green Foam is a good choice for this project because it is non-porous.
 That means it does not let water get through.
 That's key for what I want to accomplish with this container.

-As I mentioned, bulbs can take the cold in my zone; it's the winter wet that will get them.
 People who live in a very dry climate might not need to cover theirs, but if I don't cover the containers in my zone, the bulbs could rot and dissolve.
 I know that my bulbs will get some additional water which will seep in through the sides as the winter progresses.
 A little water is OK.
 Too much is not good.

 I bought my FloraFōM forms years ago and reuse them each year.